image

 —avoid travel during peak traffic hours and if you do then keep the window glasses closed and switch on the a/c.

-—cold air-cold air is a problem for many reasons.
+—Cold Air is a problem for many reasons.

 –asthmatics have sensitive airways.
 Cold air is dry, so breathing in cold air takes away the moisture present on the mucus membranes lining the airways faster than it can be replaced by the body.
 Cold air causes the airways to produce histamine which in turn triggers an allergy attack.
 This causes wheezing and other asthma symptoms.